-GCG’s Q1 2020 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples and the state of the middle-market M&A environment.
+GCG’s Q1 2022 Food & Beverage Industry Update provides an overview of the latest trends in the sector, including recent performance, valuation multiples, and the state of the middle-market M&A environment.

 Key findings include the following:

-- The Packaged Foods and Meats category led activity, accounting for over 32% of total F&B transaction volume.
-Restaurant companies proved to be attractive targets as well, comprising over 27% of transaction volume.
+- The Packaged Foods and Meats category led activity, accounting for 35.8% of total F&B transaction volume.
+The Restaurant sector proved to be an attractive target as well, comprising 28.8% of transaction volume.

 Click here for the full update.